huggingface/huggingface_hub/docs/source/en/guides/download.md

 ```

 If you want to download files to a local folder, without the cache directory structure, you can use `--local-dir`.
-Downloading to a local folder comes with its limitations listed [in this table](https://huggingface.co/docs/huggingface_hub/guides/download#download-files-to-local-folder).
+Downloading to a local folder comes with its limitations which are listed in this [table](https://huggingface.co/docs/huggingface_hub/guides/download#download-files-to-local-folder).

 ```bash